 In the days of His flesh, He offered up both prayers and supplications with loud crying and tears to the One able to save Him from death, and He was heard because of His piety.Hebrews 5:7(NASB)

-From the start of Hebrews 3 to chapter 5 verse 10 we are given some important details and characteristics about the Person and work of the Lord Jesus, Who is not only our faithful and compassionate High Priest - who was tempted like we are, and yet did not sin, He became the ultimate sacrifice for our sin.
-He is the Lamb of God... slain from the foundation of the world - Who takes away the sin of the world.
+From the start of Hebrews 3 to chapter 5 verse 10, we are given some important details and characteristics about the Person and work of the Lord Jesus.
+He is our faithful and compassionate High Priest, He was tempted like we are and yet did not sin, and He became the ultimate sacrifice for our sin.
+He is the Lamb of God... slain from the foundation of the world, Who takes away the sin of the world.

 None of us can begin to comprehend what it cost the eternal Son of God in those days of His flesh.
-He was the almighty, eternal Creator of the world, Who lay aside His heavenly glory, to be made in the form of a man, so that He could lead a perfect life; die a substitutionary death and demonstrate the way we should all live as God intended man to live - trusting Him entirely and living in active dependence upon Him.
+He was the Almighty, eternal Creator of the world, Who laid aside His heavenly glory to be made in the form of a man, so that He could lead a perfect life, die a substitutionary death, and demonstrate the way we should all live as God intended man to live - trusting Him entirely and living in active dependence upon Him.

-He did everything the Father told Him to do.. willingly.
+He did everything the Father told Him to do... willingly.
 Jesus was actively dependent on the Father and lived moment by moment in spirit and truth.
-He maintained fellowship; received guidance and was given instruction and power from His heavenly Father.
-He came to fulfil His Father's will, and it was in the garden of Gethsemane, when hanging on Calvary's cross, that Jesus in His humanity..."offered up both prayers and supplications with loud cries and tears, to the One Who was able to save Him from death - and He was heard because of His piety".
+He maintained fellowship, received guidance, and was given instruction and power from His heavenly Father.
+He came to fulfil His Father's will, and it was in the garden of Gethsemane and on the Cross of Calvary, that Jesus in His humanity, "offered up both prayers and supplications with loud cries and tears, to the One Who was able to save Him from death - and He was heard because of His piety."

-Heavenly Father, there are no words to express our grateful thanks.. as with astonished awe and wonder we consider Jesus, our heavenly high Priest, who in the days of His flesh offered up prayers and supplication with loud crying and tears, as He faced the cross and was made sin on my account.
-Worthy is Jesus the Lamb that was slain to receive all honour and glory and worship and praise and majesty, dominion and power for ever and ever, AMEN.
+Heavenly Father, there are no words to express my grateful thanks, as with astonished awe and wonder I consider Jesus, my heavenly high Priest, Who in the days of His flesh offered up prayers and supplication with loud crying and tears as He faced the Cross and was made sin on my account.
+Worthy is Jesus, the Lamb that was slain, to receive all honour and glory and worship and praise and majesty, dominion and power for ever and ever, AMEN.